JacobJ6204/JacobJ6204/README.md

+### Hello
-### I have a little coding experience in Javascript, HTML, and CSS
+I have a little coding experience in Javascript, HTML, and CSS

-My parents wanted me too, and I think an understanding and application of computer science could be very useful in the future Piano, Video Games, Wrestling
+My parents wanted me too, and I think an understanding and application of computer science could be very useful in the future

+Piano, Video Games, Wrestling

 I don't have a specific goal for a project, I would like to create something I'm proud of though.